 - Fine grasp will often be accomplished with the thumb and third finger to achieve greater stability through the MCP (knuckle) joints and to avoid full opposition of the thumb.
 Another common compensatory pattern is using digits II and III together to gain greater stability.
 Some kids can even wrap one digit partially around another to do this.
 Now that’s hypermobility!

 Don’t forget that hypermobility creates poor sensory processing feedback loops.
 Reduced proprioception and kinesthesia will result in issues when children try to grade force and control movement without compensations such as visual attention and decreased speed.
 This can result in kids being labeled clumsy or careless.
+For more on handwriting and hypermobility, read When Writing Hurts: The Hypermobile Hand

 In terms of treatment, the standard strategies of strengthening and adapting equipment will be important, but I also teach joint protection to kids and parents, energy conservation and I do K-taping to hands.
 It is more adaptable than splinting, parents can learn to do a taping protocol at home, and it provides the necessary proprioceptive input for learning that most splinting simply cannot deliver.
 For more details on taping kids with hypermobility related to EDS, read Can You K-Tape Kids With Ehlers-Danlos and Other Connective Tissue Disorders?